WorklogWiz/timesheet/README.md

 cargo install --path cli
 ```

-## Cross compiling to Windows on MacOS
+## Cross-compiling to Windows on macOS

-How to cross compile from Mac to Windows:
+How to perform cross-compilation from Mac to Windows:

 ```shell
 brew install mingw-w64